A low-energy limit of Yang-Mills theory on de Sitter space: Yang--Mills theory on the framed bundle

 Here, as with the curvature \eqref{curvature-1}, the additional term in \eqref{YM-eqn-1} arises due to the choice of non-holonomic basis.
 The holonomy $\Omega(x)$ and the external field $\lambda(x)$ are fixed $\Gcal^0$-invariant quantities, and for each choice we have a distinct moduli space of Yang--Mills connections on $M=\Ical\times S^3$, which we denote by $\Mcal_{\rm YM}(\Omega,\lambda)$.
+In this paper we consider only the special case $\Mcal_{\rm YM}(\Id,\lambda)$.
 These are defined by the solutions to the Yang--Mills equations, up to equivalence by the action \eqref{gt} of $\Gcal^0$.

 {\bf Generalized variations and restricted Yang--Mills equations.} The equations \eqref{YM-eqn-1}-\eqref{relaxed-Gauss-law} arise from the variation of the action with respect to variations $\de\Acal$ which vanish on the boundary $\pa M$.
 Since $S^3$ has no boundary, this assumption need not be made for the variations $\de\Acal_t$ with respect to $\Acal_t$, however, general variation with respect to the field $\Acal_a$ leads to a boundary term proportional to